Parks-Laboratory/rqtl_pipeline/README.md

 ### Summary of primary scripts
 * **run_pipeline.cmd**
 	* this is the backbone of the pipeline.
 It makes calls to scripts in the sub-directories and to make_rdata.r
+	* produces directory in which all generated files (including files for R/QTL mapping) are placed
 * **make_rdata.r**
 	* outputs file for performing mapping on Condor HTC cluster
 	* called by run_pipeline.cmd